Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-Auditors wished that standards were both more context-specific and more holistic.
-Standards identification tools were particularly general in their applications, compared to other categories of tools---principle statements, checklists, and similar resources were usually intended for multiple kinds of audit targets (Fig.~\ref{fig:target-count-second}).
-Some participants found these tools too vague: \blockquote{ I think what I've seen is that companies and institutions... really, really struggle to understand, `What should we even do when it comes to auditing or evaluating the use of machine learning in our organizations?'
+\inlinesection{{Need for more context-specific standards.}} Despite the large number of standards and evaluation frameworks surfaced in our tool survey, auditors still felt that evaluation frameworks needed refinement.
+Auditors emphasized the importance of standardized evaluation frameworks that provide clarity and consistency: \inlinequote{I think standardization is a big [concern]...}{23} Many wished to streamline the auditing process by offering predefined structures and templates for assessment, which are essential for conducting audits effectively and facilitating communication.
+Most commonly found were goal-articulating ``principle statements'' ($N=\nStandardsGoal$), self-assessment checklists ($N=\nStandardsAssessment$), and similar documents, while methods for participatory standard-setting ($N=\nStandardsParticipatory$) were comparatively rare in our dataset.
+The Standards Identification tools we found were particularly general in their applications, compared to other categories of tools---the principle statements, checklists, and similar resources we found were usually developed without a specific kind of target system in mind (Fig.~\ref{fig:target-count-second}).
+Some participants found these tools too broad to easily apply: \blockquote{ I think what I've seen is that companies and institutions... really, really struggle to understand, `What should we even do when it comes to auditing or evaluating the use of machine learning in our organizations?'
 And while a template or a checklist is not the right answer, a lot of them don't even know where to start...
-And so, (it helps) when you have a tool that...has some built in frameworks, and maybe there's some big ones in there, so like maybe the NIST framework \citep{tabassi_ai_2023} is in there. }{8}
+And so, (it helps) when you have a tool that...has some built in frameworks. }{8}

-Despite generality in application, though, some participants thought that assessments templates and checklists were focused too narrowly on fairness assessment.
-One civil society auditor said, \inlinequote{I would love some guidance on audits generally and tools that describe the non-fairness components of an audit...}{6} Another described collating multiple standards themselves, wishing for a resource that covered criteria such as explainability, privacy, and transparency: \inlinequote{Currently we have to.. find open source tools and put them together ourselves, and you need to have expertise to know what to look for}{21}.
+\inlinesection{{Need for more standards beyond fairness.}} Some participants also thought that assessments templates and checklists were focused too narrowly on fairness assessment.
+One civil society auditor said, \inlinequote{I would love some guidance on audits generally and tools that describe the non-fairness components of an audit...}{6} Another wished for resources that covered criteria such as explainability, privacy, and transparency: \inlinequote{Currently we have to.. find open source tools and put them together ourselves, and you need to have expertise to know what to look for}{21}.